Bernie Custis: Canadian football

 Custis started at quarterback for Hamilton in 1951, becoming the first black player to play quarterback in Canadian professional football.
 He started every game for Hamilton in 1951, in both the regular season and playoffs, which finished with a 7–5 record.
 They won their first-round playoff game 24–7 over Toronto in Toronto.
 They lost in the Eastern finals to Ottawa 9–11 in front of a sell-out crowd of over 17,000 at Hamilton Civic Stadium.
 Custis was named to the IRFU All Star team as a quarterback in 1951.

 Despite being an All-Star at quarterback, he was switched to running back in 1952, where he was also a successful player.
-The 1952 Tiger-Cats had an outstanding regular season, finishing 9–2–1, but lost in the playoff finals to Toronto 7–12.
+The 1952 Tiger-Cats had an outstanding regular season, finishing 9–2–1, but lost in the IRFU playoff series to Toronto, 2 games to 1.

 In 1953, Custis played for Hamilton in their victory in the 41st Grey Cup game, the Canadian pro football championship game, defeating the Winnipeg Blue Bombers 12–6.

 Custis finished his professional career with the Ottawa Rough Riders, playing running back in 1955 and 1956.

 Coaching career

 After the end of his professional career, he stayed in Canada and began a career as a teacher and elementary school principal.
 At the same time, he coached junior level football, most notably with the Oakville Black Knights and Burlington Braves of the Canadian Junior Football League (CJFL).
 At Burlington, he coached future Canadian Football Hall of Fame player Tony Gabriel.

 From 1973 to 1980, he served as a head coach at Sheridan College.
-During his tenure, his record was 86–14, winning six consecutive Eastern College Championships from 1973–78.
+During his tenure, his record was 86–14, winning six consecutive Eastern College Championships from 1973 to 1978.

 In 1981, he accepted the head coach position at McMaster University.
 In his second year with the Marauders, he improved the team's standing from seventh to first place.
 Over eight seasons he led the Marauders to a 31–23–1 record.
 He was named the OUAA Coach of the Year in 1982 and 1984 and was named CIAU Coach of the Year in 1982.
 He was inducted into the McMaster Athletic Hall of Fame in 2000.

-In 1994, he was inducted into the Canadian Football Hall of Fame as a "builder" for his contributions to junior and college football in Canada.
+In 1998, he was inducted into the Canadian Football Hall of Fame as a "builder" for his contributions to junior and college football in Canada.

+Legacy

+In 2019 Bernie Custis Secondary School was opened in Hamilton, Ontario.
+The school's mascot is the Tiger as a nod to Custis' tenure on the Hamilton Tiger-Cats.